streamnative/pulsarctl/docs/en/developer-guide.md

 └── test
 ```

 - `pkg` is used to store pulsarctl related libraries.
-There are four subdirectories, as follows:
+There are four subdirectories as follows:
-    - `auth` is used to store encryption-related code
+    - `auth` is used to store encryption related code.
-    - `cmdutils` has a simple wrapper for cobra
+    - `cmdutils` has a simple wrapper for cobra.
-    - `ctl` is used to store pulsarctl related commands
+    - `ctl` is used to store pulsarctl related commands.
-    - `pulsar` is a public package of pulsarctl
+    - `pulsar` is a public package of pulsarctl.
-- `test` is used to store resources related to test
+- `test` is used to store resources related to a test.
-- `site` is the website related code of pulsarctl, which is convenient for users to view and quickly locate the usage and precautions of related commands.
+- `site` is used to store website related code of pulsarctl, which is convenient for users to view and quickly locate the usage and precautions of related commands.
-- `docs` is used to store pulsarctl related document content
+- `docs` is used to store pulsarctl document.

+> **NOTE:**
-> To avoid circular references, where `auth` and `cmdutils` are two separate packages, the two packages `ctl` and `pulsar` are not referenced and will not be referenced to each other.
+> * To avoid circular references, where `auth` and `cmdutils` are two separate packages, the two packages `ctl` and `pulsar` are not referenced and will not be referenced to each other.
-`pulsar` is a public package that references `auth` but does not reference `ctl` and `cmdutils`.
+> * `pulsar` is a public package that references `auth` but does not reference `ctl` and `cmdutils`.
-`ctl` as the core pkg that implements pulsarctl, it will refer to the three packages `auth`, `cmdutils`, `pulsar`, but other packages will not reference it.
+> * `ctl`, as the core package implementing pulsarctl, it will references `auth`, `cmdutils` and `pulsar` packages but it is not referenced by other packages.

 ## Add a new command

-The command format used by pulsarctl is as follows:
+### Usage

 ```bash
 pulsarctl [commands] [sub commands] [flags]
 ```

-The contents of `[command]` are consistent with the file directory under `ctl`.
-When you want to create a new command, create a new folder in the `ctl` directory.
+The contents of `[command]` are consistent with the file directory under the `ctl` directory.

+When you create a new command, create a new folder in the `ctl` directory, give that folder a name which is the same to the command name,
-Name the folder the name of the command.
-Also create a `command-name.go` file in the `pulsar` directory to write the interface function associated with the command.
+and create a `command-name.go` file in the `pulsar` directory to write the interface function associated with the command.

-`[sub commands]` belongs to the subcommand under `[commands]`, if you want to add a sub command to it under the current existing `[commands]`
+`[sub commands]` belongs to `[commands]`.

-Please create a `sub-command-name.go` file in the command directory and add your relevant code logic.
-After you've finished writing your code, add the relevant test code to your code.
+If you want to add a subcommand to `[commands]`, create a `sub-command-name.go` file in the command directory and add relevant code logic.

-Make sure the test can override your code logic.
+After finishing writing code, add the relevant test code and make sure it covers your code logic.

-Let's take a look at how to quickly add a new command to pulsarctl with `pulsarctl topics create (topic name) 0` as an example.
+This example illustrates how to add a new command to pulsarctl with `pulsarctl topics create (topic name) 0`.

-1. Create a folder named topic under the ctl directory
+1. Under the `ctl` directory, create a folder `topic`.

 ```bash
 mkdir topic
 ```

-2. Create files named `create.go` and `topic.go` under the topic directory, where `create.go` is used to write create topic related content.
+2. Under the `topic` directory, create the following files:

+* `create.go`, which is used to write contents related to create topics.
-   `topic.go` is used to store all commands related to topic.
+* `topic.go`, which is used to store all commands related to topics.

 ```bash
 cd pkg/ctl/topic